uns1/NeuroMetadataComparison/README.md

 # NeuroMetadataComparison
-Compares metadata from Neuromorpho DB.
-This was created for a very specialized format of the metadata.
+#### A python script for comparing metadata from the Neuromorpho DB.
+***
+Created By: Usama Nasir Saifi.

+For questions/comments you can reach me at u.saifi@rutgers.edu
+***

 ### Instructions for Windows:

 1. Install Python 3.5.2 from https://www.python.org/ftp/python/3.5.2/python-3.5.2-amd64.exe
 2. Once Python 3 has been installed, you need to install NumPy and Pandas.
-This can be done from the command prompt :
+This can be done from the command prompt by using the following commands:
     - Open the command prompt and write : **pip install numpy**
     - Open the command prompt and write : **pip install pandas**